Hiring a DUI Attorney

 Other forms of treatment psychologists perform

-In addition to psychoanalysis, some people seek treatment from a psychologist for having suffered a traumatic experience such as rape, death in the family, or suffering from long-term anxiety and depression.
+In addition to psychoanalysis, some people seek treatment from a psychologist for having suffered a traumatic experience, such as an unexpected death in the family, or suffering from long-term phobias, such as agoraphobia and panic attacks.

+Psychologists are often retained in an alternative dispute resolution process called collaborative divorce.
 Psychologists also study cognitive, emotional, and behavioral processes by observing and interpreting how people interact with one another and their environments.

 Psychologists have diverse roles in studying mental processes and human behavior across various settings.